niklaushirt/aiops-install_3.1/README_INSTALLATION.md

 You might get away with less if you don't install some components (Humio,...)

+### Storage Requirements

+Please make sure that an appropriate StorageClass is available (you will have to parametrize those as described in "Adapt configuration")

+- On IBM ROKS use: ibmc-file-gold-gid
+- On TEC use:      nfs-client
+- On FYRE use:     rook-cephfs

+#### ❗Required for installations on IBM Fyre
+⚠️ **If you don't have a StorageClass, you can install Rook/Ceph with ./22_install_rook.sh.**

 ### Tooling

 You need the following tools installed in order to follow through this guide: